Graph Drawing by Stochastic Gradient Descent

 Abstract.
 A popular method of force-directed graph drawing is multidimensional scaling using graph-theoretic distances as input.
-We present an algorithm to minimize its energy function, known as stress, by using a relaxation method that considers a single pair of vertices at a time.
-Our results show that relaxation can reach lower stress levels faster and more consistently than majorization, without needing help from a good initialization.
-We then present various real-world applications to show how the unique properties of relaxation make it easier to produce constrained layouts than previous approaches.
-We also show how relaxation can be directly applied within the sparse stress approximation of Ortmann et al. , making the algorithm scalable up to large graphs.
+We present an algorithm to minimize its energy function, known as stress, by using stochastic gradient descent (SGD) to move a single pair of vertices at a time.
+Our results show that SGD can reach lower stress levels faster and more consistently than majorization, without needing help from a good initialization.
+We then present various real-world applications to show how the unique properties of SGD make it easier to produce constrained layouts than previous approaches.
+We also show how SGD can be directly applied within the sparse stress approximation of Ortmann et al. , making the algorithm scalable up to large graphs.